Katya Sambuca

-Katya Sambuca (born Yekaterina Mikhailova, August 27, 1991) is a Russian singer, actress, television presenter and erotic model.
-She is married to Bob Jack, a director of adult movies and is a character in his novel Por-no!
+Katya Sambuca (born Yekaterina Dolgova, August 27, 1991) is a Russian television presenter, erotic model, singer, and actress.

 Early life and education

 Katya was born in St Petersburg.
 Her father was a construction worker, while her mother was a former gymnast.
 She has Estonian heritage from her maternal grandmother.
 At age 15, Katya was used as the model for a girls' doll, "Bobby", manufactured in London.
 After leaving school she trained as a cook.
 While working in a St Petersburg restaurant she met Mick Jagger of the Rolling Stones, who told her to swap cooking for modelling and invited her to come to America with him.

 Personal life

 Katya was given the name "Sambuca" by Bob Jack (real name Sergei Mikhailov), whom she married at the age of 16.
-The couple has a daughter, Zvana, named after the hotel in Volkhov where Mikhailov lost his virginity.
+In 2015, Katya left Bob and she is raising their common daughter Zvana alone.

 Career

-In 2011 Katya and her husband took her erotic show, which featured her own house and trap music, on tour, and performed in more than 70 cities across Europe.
+In 2011 Sambuca and her husband took her erotic show, which featured her house and trap music, on tour, and performed in more than 70 cities across Europe.
 She became one of the most searched entertainers on Russia's search engine Yandex, and appeared on the covers of XXL (Ukraine) and Qoqo (Estonia, the successor to the Estonian edition of Playboy).

 In 2013, she became a co-host on the technology show Trendy Device, broadcast on Russia's 2×2 channel.

 In August 2014, Sambuca started a family counseling charity in the Estonian town of Haapsalu, where she lives.
 She offered the President and his wife free marriage counseling after footage emerged of the First Lady in an intimate situation with another man.

-Katya is a flautist and has performed as part of a professional orchestra.
+Sambuca is a flautist and has performed as part of a professional orchestra.